Become a Social Worker: Education and Licensure Requirements

 7. Advance Your Career as a Social Worker

-To advance your career, you’ll need to complete continuing education to renew your license every two years.
+To advance your career, you must complete continuing education to renew your license every two years.
 However, beyond that, you can decide how you want to grow your career to match your goals and interests.
-Find out more about advancing your career with specialty certifications, an LCSW, and your own practice.
+Learn more about advancing your career with specialty certifications, an LCSW, and opening your own practice.

-• Complete Continuing Education to Renew Your License: You need to complete 9-45 hours of continuing education, depending on your state and licensure type, every two years to renew your license.
-Many states require a certain amount of continuing education units specific to ethics, domestic or child abuse, and substance misuse.
+• Complete Continuing Education to Renew Your License: You need to complete 3-48 hours of continuing education, depending on your state and licensure type, every two years to renew your license.
+Many states require a certain amount of continuing education units specific to ethics, domestic or child abuse, and substance use.

-• Earn your LCSW and Open Your Own Practice: Once you earn your LCSW, you can open your own practice to practice generalist and clinical social work.
-Opening your own practice allows you more freedom to choose the population you serve, the people you work with, and the rates you charge.
+• Earn your LCSW and Open an Independent Practice: Once you earn your LCSW, you can open your own practice to practice generalist and clinical social work.
+Independent practice allows you more freedom to choose the population you serve, the people you work with, and the rates you charge.

 What to Consider Before Becoming a Social Worker

-Salary is not the only factor you should consider when deciding to become a social worker.
-Research factors like scope of practice, speciality, and license requirements to learn more about the career you want.
+Salary is one of many factors you should consider when becoming a social worker.
+Research scopes of practice, specialties, and license requirements to learn more about your desired career.

 State License Requirements

-Requirements for each license level are similar between states, but not the same.
-Most states allow you to transfer education and experience, even your ASWB exam scores, from another state.
+Requirements for each license level are similar between states, but they are not the same.
+Many states allow you to transfer education and experience, even your ASWB exam scores, from another state.
 If you plan your education and experience around where you want to work, it will be easier and faster for you to get your license and start practicing.

 Level of Social Work

 Deciding which level of social work you want to practice helps you know which license and education requirements you need to work toward.
-You may be able to get a job in macro social work, as a policy analyst or community support worker with a BSW.
-However, if you want to work in micro social work, you need a clinical social work license to counsel individuals through trauma and mental health and substance misuse conditions.
+You can get a job in macro social work as a policy analyst or community support worker with a BSW.
+However, if you want to work in micro social work, you need a clinical social work license to counsel individuals through trauma and mental health and substance use conditions.

 Salary